 ▼ SIP-Specific Settings How the virtual server handles general SIP traffic.
 The virtual server should disc sip_transaction_timeout: card a SIP transaction when no further messages have been seen within this time.
-30 seconds When timing out a SIP trans CANCEL request to the serve action, send a 'timed out' response to the client and, in the case of an INVITE transaction, a sip_timeout_messages: ● Yes ○ No The mode that this SIP virtua al server should operate in. sip_mode: SIP Routing SIP Gateway ○ Full Gateway Poplace the Request LIPI of 6 SIP requests with the address of the selected back-end node. sip_rewrite_uri: Yes No sip_rewrite_uri. ○ Yes ● No Should the virtual server follo back-end node regardless of ow routing information contained in SIP requests.
-If set to ${No}$ requests will be routed to the chosen f their URI or Route header. sip_follow_route: IP request with body data arrives that should be routed to an external IP. sip_dangerous_requests: Send the request to a back-end node Send a 403 Forbidden response to the client Forward the request to its target URI (dangerous) limits the amount of memory value is set to o (zero) the m sip_max_connection_mem: : 65536 bytes
+30 seconds When timing out a SIP trans CANCEL request to the serve action, send a 'timed out' response to the client and, in the case of an INVITE transaction, a sip_timeout_messages: ● Yes ○ No The mode that this SIP virtua al server should operate in. sip_mode: SIP Routing SIP Gateway ○ Full Gateway SIP requests with the address of the selected back-end node. sip_rewrite_uri: ○ Yes ● No Should the virtual server folk back-end node regardless of ow routing information contained in SIP requests.
+If set to No requests will be routed to the chosen their URI or Route header. sip_follow_route: Yes No The action to take when a SI sip_dangerous_requests: P request with body data arrives that should be routed to an external IP.
+Send the request to a back-end node Send a 403 Forbidden response to the client Forward the request to its target URI (dangerous) pending requests at one time.
+To protect the traffic manager against DoS attacks, this setting each client can use.
+When the limit is reached new requests will be sent a 413 response.
+If the emory limit is disabled. sip_max_connection_mem: 65536 bytes